rohit-ambre/superduperdb-website/pitch.md

 **1 year, 1.2 million €**

+The initial funding will enable us to develop and market-test a rock-solid MVP.

 | Item                 | Count | Cost unit (€) | Cost (€) |
 | -------------------- | ----- | ------------- | -------- |
 | Python developer     | 3     | 80,000        | 240,000  |